shivaniRe/CarND-Advanced-Lane-Lines/README.md

 [image10]: ./output_images/example_output.png "Output"
 [video1]: ./output_images/project_video_output.mp4 "Video"

-This is the fourth project of Udacity Self-driving-cars nanodegree and the goals / steps of this project are the following:
+The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.